8th Annual North Coast Farmers' Convergence

 - To encourage attendees to bring a friend, we're offering a special ticket price this year - $20/person or $30 for 2 people!
 We hope this will encourage additional folk from the larger farming community and North Coast foodshed to come together for a day of networking, sharing skills and ideas.

-- We are also offering a pay it forward ticket, where folk can pay a little extra to support a farmer who can't afford a ticket.
+- We also offer a pay it forward ticket, where folks can pay a little extra to support a farmer who can't afford a ticket.

-- Tickets include breakfast, snack and lunch produced with local ingredients.
+- Tickets include a light breakfast and lunch produced with local ingredients.

 - Attendees are encouraged to register in advance.
 Space is limited and early registration is encouraged.

 - No one will be turned away due to lack of funds and scholarships are available thanks to the generosity of the event’s sponsors.
 Please contact Kelly Hansen at firstname.lastname@example.org if you would like to apply for a scholarship or if you have any other questions about this year's convergence.

 What Past Participants Have to Say

 - “I love getting all the ideas, and those little nuggets help launch me into the new ideas for the next season,” said Laytonville farmer Irene Engber of Irene’s Garden (of last year’s event).

 - “I’ve referred to talks I heard at the last convergence multiple times throughout the year,” said Caroline Radice of New Agrarian Collective.
 “It was worth every minute that I attended, and I can’t wait to go again this year.”

 - "Growing our local food system benefits not only farmers and local food producers, it benefits schools, restaurants, support organizations, and the overall local economy", said Kelly Hansen of the MendoLake Food Hub.
 "The North Coast Farmers' Convergence is an excellent opportunity for attendees to learn from one another and gain access to resources, programs, and people they may not have known about.
 Our intent is to have everyone leave the event inspired and prepared for the upcoming growing season."